sudheerj/ECMAScript-features/README.md

    ```

 2. ### Hashbang syntax
-   Hashbang(as known as shebang) grammer has been supported with a sequence of characters(#!) at the beginning of an executable script to define the interpreter for the program to run.
+   Hashbang(as known as shebang) grammar has been supported with a sequence of characters(#!) at the beginning of an executable script to define the interpreter for the program to run.
 In other words, this syntax is helpful to tell the operating system which interpreter to use while executing the script.

-   For example, the below javacript file will be executed in NodeJS interpreter from Unix commandline.
+   For example, the below javascript file will be executed in NodeJS interpreter from Unix commandline.
    ```javascript
    #!/usr/bin/env node
    'use strict';